Joe Oeschger: Longest game

-On May 1, 1920 the Braves and Robins played at Boston in front of a crowd of 2,000 spectators.
+On May 1, 1920, the Braves and Robins played at Boston in front of a crowd of 4500 spectators.
 Oeschger started for the Braves, and Leon Cadore started for the Robins.
 The game was held scoreless until the top of the fifth inning, when Ernie Krueger scored on an Ivy Olson single.
 In the sixth inning Walton Cruise tripled, then scored on a Tony Boeckel single.
 The game was eventually ruled a tie after 26 innings because of darkness.
 Oescheger only gave up 9 hits the entire game, while Cadore allowed 15.
 Oeschger had one hit in nine trips to the plate, a double.
 If they had played one more inning the pitchers would have played the equivalent of three games.

 For the rest of the 1920 season Oescheger won 15 games with a 3.46 earned run average.

-Later MLB career
+Later career

 On September 8, 1921, Oeschger became the fourth pitcher in major league history to throw an immaculate inning, striking out all three batters on a total of nine pitches in the fourth inning of a game against the Philadelphia Phillies.
 He had his only 20-win season that year, which was the third-best in the National League.
 He also had a lack of control, leading the league in walks with 97, and hit by pitches with 10.

 Oeschger then collapsed the next two seasons, having a combined total of 36 losses with only 11 wins, and an earned run average over 5.

 On November 11, 1923, Oeschger and Billy Southworth were traded from Boston to the New York Giants for Dave Bancroft and Casey Stengel.
 Oeschger played for the Giants and Phillies in 1924, and he finished his MLB career with the Robins in 1925.
 For his career he had 83 wins and 116 defeats and never appeared in a World Series.

 Later life

 Oeschger later moved to San Francisco, where he taught physical education for the San Francisco Board of Education for 27 years.
-He was invited to throw out the first pitch of game one of the 1983 World Series that pitted the Philadelphia Phillies against the Baltimore Orioles.
+Throughout his life, Oeschger continued to receive autograph requests for pitching the 26-inning game.
+He had copies of the box score made and sent them out with his signature.
+He was invited to throw out the first pitch of game three of the 1983 World Series that pitted the Philadelphia Phillies against the Baltimore Orioles.
 He died in Rohnert Park, California, at age 94.